OWASP/www-staff/projects/201911-membership-form.md

 4. All form data and transaction stored into Stripe
 5. Light Integrations move data
 6. After completing integrations, update field in Stripe that donation was processed through integrations.

+### Change Billing Info
+1. User visits new 'Subscription Management' page of OWASP site
+2. User inputs email address into form field
+3. User submits form and sees a message that says if an active subscription was found, a link to manage it has been emailed to the address.
+This message appears whether or not a subscription was found.
+4. If a subscription was found with a matching email address, an email is sent to it that contains a unique link to Stripe Checkout where the payment information can be updated.

 ## Budget
 Hourly rate expected to be less than $1,500.